jawzf/FRSH-PriceView/README.md

 joseph.kuriackal@freshworks.com

 Changelog:
+v1.73.beta2 - Jul 31, 2024
+- Customer Service Suite pricing table updated 90%.
+- CSS Main Table Updated.
+Prices are now displayed correctly
+- Campaign Contacts Pop Up in CSS is still a work in progress.

+v1.73.beta1 - Jul 26, 2024
+- New beta to work with the Customer Service Suite pricing table changes in the website design.
+This will be in beta, until Freshworks consolidates the design of the entire pricing section.
+- Work In Progress.
+CSS Table Headers updated.
+- Calculate Discount Context menu code added.

+v1.71 - 25 March 2024
+- Updated the extension from beta to release.
+- Renamed DEFAULT to FRSH as the default app title.
+- Updated the branding as per Freshworks Guidelines.

 v1.70beta4 - 23 March 2024
 - All drop downs and pricing corrected to work with the new format.
 No known issues yet.
 - Fixed the bug on Freshchat pricing page due to a change in the "Free" text